Aftendo/SatellaZone/README.md

 * Trailer : https://youtu.be/7QpJw4a_EqE
 * Discord : https://discord.gg/csSWztn6z4

-## How do I make it work ?
+## How to install it ?

-* Extract the .zip and drag & drop the romfs folder in SD:/luma/titles/TITLE-ID/
+* Extract the .zip and simply drag & drop the romfs folder in SD:/luma/titles/TITLE-ID/
 * You also need to "enable game patching" in the luma configuration menu (Press select + boot when console off).

 ## How to get the TITLE-ID ?